 Read what Premiere Pro is for, my Media Encoder workflow guide, and how to zoom in Premiere Pro.

-For official setup details, use Adobe's Premiere Pro product page and current system requirements.
+For official setup details, use Adobe's Premiere product page, current system requirements, and Adobe's Premiere features page.

 FAQ